 The minimum academic requirement for consideration for admission is a cumulative grade point average (CGPA) of 2.5 on a 4.0 scale from at least three full years (15 full year courses or 90 credit hours) of undergraduate university study in Canada, as of our application deadline.
 Marks obtained from graduate work are not calculated into the CGPA.
 All academic requirements must be completed no later than May 31st of the year of registration at CMCC.

-Applicants holding Master's or Doctoral degrees at the time of the application deadline, and who otherwise qualify for admission, will be ranked at the 75th percentile of the admission pool or will be ranked according to their undergraduate academic CGPA, whichever is higher.
+Applicants holding Master's or Doctoral degrees at the time of the application deadline, and who otherwise qualify for admission, will be ranked at the 75th percentile of the admission pool or according to their undergraduate academic CGPA, whichever is higher.

 Interviews are granted if the applicant meets the required undergraduate cumulative GPA of 2.5 on a 4.0 scale.
 The personal interview lasts approximately 20 to 30 minutes.

 The interview team considers six competencies that have been identified as being vital for success in chiropractic education:

 - Health Advocate

 Qualified candidates are notified of an interview date and details.
 Applicants who have not been granted an interview will also be notified.
 The interview fee is due in advance of the interview.

 Preparing for your interview